-Using peanut butter to restore faded plastic is also a popular method but not necessarily the best.
-The oil in the peanut butter give the restoring effect but at the same time makes a big mess and a strong smell.
-I would probably avoid this method but it might be fun to try it.
+Using peanut butter to restore faded plastic is a popular method but not necessarily the best.
+The oil in the peanut butter provides the restoring effects but at the same time makes a mess and produces a strong smell.

-Using the best heat gun you can get your hands on to heat up the plastic trim to bring out the oils is an alternative method.
-Its not one that will come to many peoples heads but it certainly works.
-However, all plastics are different and only so much oil can be taken from plastic.
-It would be best to test on a hidden piece of plastic first before you attempting to do it all.
+Using a heat gun to heat up the trim can bring out the oils in the plastic.
+However, all plastics are different and only so much oil can be taken from the plastic.
+It would also be best to test on a hidden piece of plastic before you attempt visible areas.

 The final option would be to simply paint the plastic trim.
-The plastic may be past restoring or you just fancy a challenge.
-This would be a permanent fix but does require lots of time and patients to prefect.
-You could also plasti dip the plastic trim or even use automotive vinyl wrap to cover up the defects.
+The plastic may be past restoring and this would be a permanent fix.
+Alternatively, you could plasti dip the plastic trim or even use automotive vinyl wrap to cover up any defects.

 Once you’ve applied a plastic trim restorer, you would expect the finish to be long lasting.
 Although there is no truly permanent fix, many premium options can last up to 2 years or longer.
 Although the longer lasting restorers are more expensive, they will reduce the amount of applications required per year.